1933 24 Hours of Le Mans: Entries

 At the end of 1932, the new government-appointed CEO of Alfa Romeo, Ugo Gobbato, had withdrawn the works team from racing.
-Thus, it fell to the privateers to maintain the company's dominance and they did not disappoint: the marque was the best represented in the entry list, with 9 cars.
-Last year's winners, Raymond Sommer and Luigi Chinetti were the organisers for Alfa racing in France.
+The privateers ensured a strong presence, and the marque was the best represented in the entry list, with 9 cars.
+The winners of the previous year, Raymond Sommer and Luigi Chinetti, were the organisers for Alfa racing in France.
 This year they were in separate cars: Sommer ran the Mille Miglia 4-seater version, again fitted with an oversized fuel tank that would allow 27 laps between refills.
 He scored a coup getting the current European Champion, Tazio Nuvolari, as his co-driver.
 Released from Scuderia Ferrari for the event, he had won the Mille Miglia earlier in the year and also came with support from Pirelli tyres.
 Chinetti, meanwhile, was hired by wealthy Russian émigré Philippe de Gunzberg to prepare and co-drive his corto 8C.
 A keen amateur racer, de Gunzberg raced under the pseudonym of "Philippe Varent".
 Chinetti was offered a bonus 60000 francs if they won the race.
 Louis Chiron was also back, with an 8C-2300 Le Mans, with a 4-seater lungo (long) touring body.
 This year he had formed a new racing team with Rudolf Caracciola.
 But the German ace had broken his leg at Monaco early in the season and for Le Mans Chiron was joined by former works driver Franco Cortese who had finished second at the Mille Miglia.

 There were three British Alfa entries, though only one arrived (Earl Howe, had cut his eye the week before at the French Grand Prix).
 With Talbot also withdrawing from motorsport, this year Arthur Fox entered an 8C tourer for his regular drivers Brian Lewis, Baron Essendon and Tim Rose-Richards.
 The other 8C was entered by wealthy Parisian banker, Pierre Louis-Dreyfus.
 He had crashed this car in last year's race, but it had been repaired and recently been sold to the up-and-coming star, French-Algerian Guy Moll.
 He was joined by his compatriot, former Amilcar driver Guy Cloitre, as his co-driver.